Mounting Brutal tiles into your standard drop ceiling grid is easier than any acoustic ceiling tile.

 CAN I USE BRUTAL TILES AS PART OF AN AIR RETURN PLENUM?

-Grid Clips may be necessary in your installation near exterior doorways or in entry vestibules to avoid tile fluttering or lifting.
-Apply clips over the Bulb of the grid as necessary to achieve flush interface of panel and grid flange.
+If using the tiles in a breezy location near exterior doorways or in entry vestibules, we recommend using Armstrong CHDC tile hold -down clips.
+These are available at Zoro.com.
+Apply clips over Bulb of grid as necessary to achieve flush interface of panel and grid flange.
+They work best in the corners.
+They are sold in lots of 50 pieces.

 HOW CAN I ORGANIZE MY BRUTAL CEILING TILE INSTALLATION?